-Your vehicle is equipped with the PASS-Key®II (Personalized Automotive Security System) theft deterrent system.
-PASS-Key®II is a passive theft deterrent system.
-This means you don't have to do anything different to arm or disarm the system.
+Your vehicle is equipped with the PASS-Key[®]II (Personalized Automotive Security System) theft-deterrent system.
+PASS-Key II is a passive theft-deterrent system.
 It works when you insert or remove the key from the ignition.
-PASS-Key®II uses a resistor pellet in the ignition key that matches a decoder in your vehicle.
+PASS-Key II uses a resistor pellet in the ignition key that matches a decoder in your vehicle.

-When the PASS-Key[®]II system senses that someone is using the wrong key, it shuts down the vehicle's starter and fuel systems.
+When the PASS-Key®II system senses that someone is using the wrong key, it shuts down the vehicle's starter and fuel systems.
 For about three minutes, the starter won't work and fuel won't go to the engine.
 If someone tries to start your vehicle again or uses another key during this time, the vehicle will not start.
 This discourages someone from randomly trying different keys with different resistor pellets in an attempt to make a match.

 The ignition key must be clean and dry before it's inserted in the ignition or the engine may not start.
-If the engine does not start and the SECURITY light stays on when you try to start the car, the key may be dirty or wet.
+If the engine does not start and the SECURITY light stays on when you try to start the vehicle, the key may be dirty or wet.
 Turn the ignition off.

 Clean and dry the key.
 Wait about three minutes and try again.
-The security light may remain on during this time.
+The security light will remain on during this time.
 If the starter still won't work, and the key appears to be clean and dry, wait about three minutes and try another ignition key.
 At this time, you may also want to check the fuses (see "Fuses and Circuit Breakers" in the Index).
 If the starter won't work with the other key, your vehicle needs service.
 If your vehicle does start, the first ignition key may be faulty.
-See your Pontiac dealer or a locksmith who can service the PASS-Key[®]II.
+See your Chevrolet dealer or a locksmith who can service the PASS-Key[®]II.